heaslon/Easy-Leaf-Area/README.md

 June 2026 - Added EasyLeafArea.html and elaScanner.html.
 Now you should be able to run it on most any browser without installing python.
 Just download and open it with your favorite browser.

+The Scanner edition is for white backgrounds.
+Leaf pixels are identified based on grayscale threshold so it works with other colors of leaves. it still uses red pixel counts for scale area.
+If you have red leaves you would like to measure, you can use a blue scale and feed the html file to your favorite LLM and ask it to change the red scale to blue.

 April 2023 - Easy Leaf Area is now available in the App Store for iPhone https://apps.apple.com/us/app/easy-leaf-area/id6447322411